bchin224/momentum-clone/README.md

 ## Planning Story
 - Set up React app template
 - Import random photo for background
+- Make API call for the weather
+- Get time from moment.js library
+- Make API call for a random quote

 ## User Stories
 - As a user, I want to be able to input my location.